North America Proteomics Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America Proteomics Market Analysis by Mordor Intelligence

-The North America proteomics market size stands at USD 13.26 billion in 2025 and is forecast to reach USD 22.76 billion by 2030, registering an 11.41% CAGR.
+The North America proteomics market size is expected to grow from USD 13.26 billion in 2025 to USD 14.75 billion in 2026 and is forecast to reach USD 25.07 billion by 2031 at 11.20% CAGR over 2026-2031.
 Rising integration of artificial intelligence with modern mass-spectrometry platforms, steady consolidation among instrument suppliers, and expanding venture capital flows into multi-omics start-ups combined to keep the region ahead of global peers.
 Strategic deals, such as Thermo Fisher Scientific’s USD 3.1 billion purchase of Olink, show how incumbents lock in next-generation protein-analysis assets to shorten discovery timelines.
 United States-based pharmaceutical sponsors dominate early-stage demand for high-throughput workflows, while smaller biotechnology firms and academic users increasingly rely on contract research organizations to offset capital barriers.
 Fuel for long-run growth also comes from regulatory moves that give clinical laboratories clearer pathways to adopt proteomic diagnostics, pushing hospitals and reference labs to modernize their analytical fleets.

 Key Report Takeaways